-So I headed into my sewing room and thought I’ll make the back and layer the quilt before I start the fun and easy happy block sewing.
+So I headed into my sewing room and decided I’ll make the back and layer the quilt before I started the fun and easy happy block sewing.

 So I made the backing (I had *just* enough fabric) and sandwiched the quilt.
-I looked at the quilt sandwich and a quilting plan came to mind and I thought why not, lets just start quilting this baby.
+I looked at the quilt sandwich and a quilting plan came to mind.
+So I I thought why not, lets just start quilting this baby.
 So I did.
 And I focused and voila it was quilted.
-I had a few mishaps along the way and I I lost at bobbin roulette, but it got done and then trimmed.
+I had a few mishaps along the way.
+Oh and I lost at bobbin roulette.
+But but it got done and then trimmed.

-Being focused and loving finishes I thought why not just make the binding.
-I didn’t have the material that was used for the larger blocks (or if I do I wasn’t able to easily put my hands on it) but I found a fabric that was as close to a perfect match as one can get.
+Being focused and loving finishes I decided to just make the binding.
+I didn’t have the material that was used for the larger blocks (or if I did I wasn’t able to easily put my hands on it).
+However, I found a fabric that was as close to a perfect match as one can get.
 Score!
-The binding got made and applied to the back as I want to practise my machine binding.
-So I did that and then it was so close to done that I decided to sew down the binding on the front of the quilt and voila a finished quilt.

 See how nicely that binding material matches the blue in the quilt?